aelivingstone/patch-compliance/README.md

 * Select a more appropriate **Visual Type** such as **Donut Chart**
 * Click on the **Chart Title** to edit it

-Create a visualization to view the accounts of non-compliant instance only in a donut chart
+Create a visualization to view the accounts of non-compliant instances only in a donut chart
 * Select your previously created chart
 * Select **...** and click **Duplicate visual**
 * Expand the **Field Wells** bar at the top by clicking on it
 * Remove **tagvalue** from the **X axis**
 * Click on the **Chart Title** to edit it

-Create a visualization to view the regions of non-compliant instance only in a donut chart
+Create a visualization to view the regions of non-compliant instances only in a donut chart
 * Select your previously created chart
 * Select **...** and click **Duplicate visual**
 * Expand the **Field Wells** bar at the top by clicking on it
 * Remove **configmicaccountid** from the **X axis**
 * Click on the **Chart Title** to edit it

-Create a visualization to view the state of non-compliant instance only in a donut chart
+Create a visualization to view the state of non-compliant instances only in a donut chart
 * Select the account chart
 * Select **...** and click **Duplicate visual**
 * Expand the **Field Wells** bar at the top by clicking on it